 In order to save power, another simple tip is to reduce the amount of power used by the display.
-You can do this by using Auto Brightness , or a light sensor app.
-This feature reduces the screen brightness according to ambient light level, so that you don't need it as high when in a dark tent!
+You can reduce screen brightness by using Auto Brightness , or a light sensor app.
+This feature reduces the screen brightness of mobile phones according to ambient light level, so that you don't need it as high when in a dark tent!

 Disconnect from the Wi Fi and Bluetooth